obsidiansystems/ledger-app-nervos/README.md

 $ ./nix/install.sh s
 ```
 Some notes during app installation:
+- 'Starting bats': When building and installing the application from source, the client will run a suite of tests found in the `tests.sh` file. 'bats' stands for "[Bash Automated Testing System](https://github.com/bats-core/bats-core)".
+These tests may take some time to complete.
+When they are done, the app installation will proceed.
 - Unsafe Manager: you will see a prompt to either allow or deny 'unsafe manager' when running `./nix/install.sh s`.
 'Unsafe Manager' is any manager which is not Ledger Live.
 - Permission Denied: If you get a “permission denied” error, your computer is not detecting the Ledger device correctly.
 Make sure the Ledger is connected properly, that it was plugged in since updating the `udev` rules.